On the Iwasawa invariants of Kato's zeta elements for modular forms: Introduction

 The following non-exhaustive list shows how much the idea of Greenberg--Vatsal is generalized.
 (See \S\ref{subsec:iwasawa-cohomologies} for the difference between $\mathbb{Q}(\zeta_{p^\infty})$ and $\mathbb{Q}_\infty$.) \begin{itemize} \item In \cite{gv}, elliptic curves with good ordinary reduction over $\mathbb{Q}_{\infty}$ are studied; \item In \cite{epw}, Hida families over the full cyclotomic extension $\mathbb{Q}(\zeta_{p^\infty})$ are studied; \item In \cite{bdkim-supersingular-invariants}, elliptic curves with good supersingular reduction ($a_p=0$) over $\mathbb{Q}_{\infty}$ are studied (the algebraic side only); \item In \cite{greenberg-iovita-pollack}, modular forms of weight two at non-ordinary primes over $\mathbb{Q}_{\infty}$ are studied; \item In \cite{ponsinet-signed}, modular forms of higher weight in the Fontaine--Laffaille range at non-ordinary primes over $\mathbb{Q}_{\infty}$ are studied (the algebraic side only). \end{itemize} Indeed, some of the above work deal with more general $\mathbb{Z}_p$-extensions.
 Our main theorem (Theorem \ref{thm:main-theorem}) covers and strengthens all the above results simultaneously for modular forms of weight $k$ with $2 \leq k \leq p-1$ over the full cyclotomic extension $\mathbb{Q}(\zeta_{p^\infty})$.

-The rest of this article is organized as follows. \begin{enumerate} \item In the rest of this section, we recall the convention of modular Galois representations, Iwasawa cohomology, Kato's zeta elements and the Iwasawa main conjecture without $p$-adic $L$-functions closely following \cite{kato-euler-systems}. \item In $\S$\ref{sec:main-results}, we state our main result (Theorem \ref{thm:main-theorem}) and discuss the applications to other types of Iwasawa theory. \item In $\S$\ref{sec:local}, we recall the notion of Euler factors in various settings and their Iwasawa-theoretic variants.
-Also, we explicitly prove that the characteristic polynomial of the second local Iwasawa cohomology at $\ell \neq p$ and the Iwasawa-theoretic Euler factor at $\ell$ coincide up to the involution. \item In $\S$\ref{sec:zeta-elements}, we study the mod $p$ behavior of the zeta elements.
-Theorem \ref{thm:main-theorem}.(1) on the $\mu$-invariant is proved here. \item In $\S$\ref{sec:H^2}, we study the mod $p$ behavior of the second Iwasawa cohomology. \item In $\S$\ref{sec:connection}, we prove Theorem \ref{thm:main-theorem}.(2) on the $\lambda$-invariant. \item In $\S$\ref{sec:beyond_FL}, we briefly discuss the semi-stable ordinary case. \end{enumerate} \begin{rem} We expect the reader is rather familiar with \cite{kato-euler-systems}.
+The rest of this article is organized as follows. \begin{enumerate} \item In the rest of this section, we recall the convention of modular Galois representations, Iwasawa cohomology, Kato's zeta elements and the Iwasawa main conjecture without $p$-adic $L$-functions closely following \cite{kato-euler-systems}. \item In $\S$\ref{sec:main-results}, we state our main result (Theorem \ref{thm:main-theorem} and Theorem \ref{thm:main-theorem-ordinary}) and discuss the applications to other types of Iwasawa theory. \item In $\S$\ref{sec:local}, we recall the notion of Iwasawa-theoretic Euler factors at $\ell \neq p$ in various settings and study their Iwasawa invariants. \item In $\S$\ref{sec:zeta-elements}, we study the mod $p$ behavior of the zeta elements.
+Theorem \ref{thm:main-theorem}.(1) on the $\mu$-invariant is proved here. \item In $\S$\ref{sec:H^2}, we study the mod $p$ behavior of the second Iwasawa cohomology. \item In $\S$\ref{sec:connection}, we prove Theorem \ref{thm:main-theorem}.(2) on the $\lambda$-invariant. \end{enumerate} \begin{notation} We expect the reader is rather familiar with \cite{kato-euler-systems}.
 We freely use the results and notations of \cite{kato-euler-systems}.
 Especially, we follow the notation of \cite{kato-euler-systems} with only few exceptions.
-We use $\pi$ instead of $\lambda$ for the uniformizer of coefficient fields in order to avoid the conflict with $\lambda$-invariants.
-We use $V_f$ and $T_f$ instead of $V_{F_{\lambda}}(f)$ and $V_{\mathcal{O}_{\lambda}}(f)$ for modular Galois representations and their lattices, respectively. \end{rem}
+We denote by $\pi$ instead of $\lambda$ for the uniformizer of coefficient fields in order to avoid the conflict with $\lambda$-invariants.
+We also denote by $V_f$ and $T_f$ instead of $V_{F_{\lambda}}(f)$ and $V_{\mathcal{O}_{\lambda}}(f)$ for modular Galois representations and their lattices, respectively. \end{notation}